Sunday, April 13, 2008

 One objective that originated in that meeting is, now quoting directly from the report…“introduction of high speed connectivity between the two countries”.
 Today we announce a very significant step toward meeting that objective.

 However, one point needs to be made clearly.
 This is a beginning, not an end.
-The primary objective of the Joint Committee Meeting was to enhance collaborations between US and Pakistan science and technology efforts.
-This network connection is an important mechanism for enhancing those collaborations.
-But, it is only a mechanism.
-It is now our responsibility to use this mechanism, this network connection, as a tool to enhance Pakistan-US science and technology activity.
+The primary objective of the Joint Committee Meeting was to enhance collaborations between US and

 This connection will enable high speed transfer of medical images between countries.
 It will facilitate sharing of medical and research databases and publications.
 It will allow research groups separated by half a world to communicate easily via video conference and to use the newest of collaborative tools.
-It will facilitate sharing of the best of US science and medical research with the best of Pakistani science and medical research.
+It will facilitate sharing of the best of

 I would like to conclude my remarks with a second quote that may be familiar to you… “With faith, discipline and selfless devotion to duty, there is nothing worthwhile that you cannot achieve.”
 Of course, that is Muhammad Ali Jinnah.